-What is Addiction?
+What is addiction?

 Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
 This is reflected in an individual pathologically pursuing reward and/or relief by substance use and other behaviors.

 Like other chronic diseases, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.

-Is There a Difference Between Physical Dependence and Addiction?
+What’s the Difference Between Physical Dependence and Addiction?